-A Georgetown University professor published the second issue of a research journal on disability studies in November exploring the diverse meanings of disability in society.
+A Georgetown University professor published the second issue of a research journal on the philosophical study of disability in November exploring the diverse meanings of disability in society.

 Reynolds said his journal provides a space for disability scholars to share their research, something that has not always existed despite the expansion of scholarship that has emerged in the field in recent years.